freebsd/freebsd-quarterly/2020q2/routing.md

-1.2 Conversion of old KPI users to the new one [ DONE ] 1.2.1 Conversion of route caching to nexthop caching [ DONE ] 1.3 Conversion of struct `rtentry` field access to nhop field access [ DONE ] 1.4 Eliminating old lookup KPI and hiding struct rtentry. [ DONE ]
+1.2 Conversion of old KPI users to the new one [ DONE ] 1.2.1 Conversion of route caching to nexthop caching [ DONE ] 1.3 Conversion of struct `rtentry` field access to nhop field access [ DONE ] 1.4 Eliminating old lookup KPI and hiding struct rtentry [ DONE ]

 2 Multipath [ IN PROGRESS ]
-2.1 Switch control plane customers to use (rtentry, nhop) pair instead of rtentry to allow multipath changes happen transparently. [ 90% DONE ]
+2.1 Switch control plane cusomers to use (rtentry, nhop) pairs instead of rtentry to allow multipath changes happen transparently [ 90% DONE ]
 2.2 Introduce nexthop group objects
 2.3 Add mutipath support for the rib manipulation functions 2.4 Add flowid generation for outbound traffic to enable load balancing